dreamsxin/ext-async/README.md

 ### Task

 A task is a fiber-based object that executes a PHP function or method on a separate call stack.
-Tasks are created using `Task::async()` or `TaskScheduler->run()` (and there contextual counterparts).
+Tasks are created using `Task::async()` or `TaskScheduler::run()` (and there contextual counterparts).
 All tasks are associated with a task scheduler as they are created, there is no way to migrate tasks between different schedulers.

 Calling `Task::await()` will suspend the current task and await resolution of the given `Awaitable`.
 If the awaited object is another `Task` it has to be run on the same scheduler, otherwise `await()` will throw an error.